What is an Extended Auto Warranty and How Does it Work?

 Endurance is the nation’s only direct provider of extended vehicle protection that is both A+ rated by the Better Business Bureau and Gold-Certified by the Vehicle Protection Association.

-In discussing the credibility of a vehicle service contract from Endurance, we mean to demonstrate how hard we work to achieve such a high-rating among consumers.
+In discussing the credibility of a vehicle service contract from Endurance, we demonstrate how hard we work to achieve such a high rating among consumers.